cramatt/stomp-websockets/README.md

 Similar to the previous, with one key difference - the client does not worry about adding, removing, etc. users.
 Every time the state changes the entire state is sent over STOMP and the client replaces everything.
 [Here is an example](https://github.com/tjwebb/sails-todomvc/blob/master/assets/js/todomvc.js#L39-L52).
 Only 1 subscribe is needed per resource type.
 The example included in src/app is a working example of this.

+Note: this pattern might make it more difficult to perform actions based on subscription events from the server.
+For example if our client app wanted to display a notification evey time a new user was created (via other clients), we can't simply implement `subscribe('user created', showNotificationCallback)`.
+However, we should be able to take advantage of the Mobx store here, using [computed](https://mobxjs.github.io/mobx/refguide/computed-decorator.html) and [observable](https://mobxjs.github.io/mobx/refguide/observe.html) decorators.

 ```js
 stomp.subscribe('/rest/user', users => {
   this.users.replaceAll(users);